VincentLu91/PGGAN_IG_data_app/README.md

 pip3 install -r requirements.txt # or pip install -r requirements.txt
 ```

 At this point the environment should be set up with required libraries to run the application.

+Make sure you download the checkpoint folder [tree_run1](https://drive.google.com/file/d/1vFYnH91yQeEeRASPhOAEnjccHGE48Ywl/view) and place it within the `checkpoint` directory.

 To run the app, enter:

 ```
 streamlit run PGGAN_IG_data_app.py